Logging¶

 The NGINX logs are the output of the user PUN.
 These logs will capture things relevant to a particular user such as:

-• Debuggin issues related to job submissions for a user.
-For example, commands being issued to the scheduler (sbatch, qsub, etc) can be seen here by searching for execve.
+Debugging issues related to job submissions for a user.
+For example, commands being issued to the scheduler (

 These logs are located at: